-- Preheat oven to 350 degrees.
-Grease and 8 in baking dish with butter or cooking spray.
+- Preheat oven to 350°F. Grease an 8-inch square baking dish with butter or cooking spray.

-- Peel, core and thinly slice apples and place in a large bowl.
+- Peel, core, and thinly slice the apples, then place in a large bowl.

-- Add cubed butter and cut with pastry blender until small crumbles form
+- Add cubed butter and cut with a pastry blender until small crumbles form

-- Spread topping over apples and bake for around 45 minutes until topping is browned and filling is bubbly.
+- Spread topping over apples and bake for around 45 minutes until the topping is browned and the filling is bubbly.